September 18, 2010

 * * *

-The office’s records of the call indicate that they offered to change the addressee back to Nancy, but explained they would need her to put her son the phone, so that he could request it himself; Nancy advised them that her son did not use the phone.
+The office’s record of the call indicates that they offered to change the addressee back to Nancy, but explained they would need her to put her son the phone, so that he could request it himself; Nancy advised them that her son did not use the phone.
 If they had to communicate, they had to talk to him in-person.

 The next day, he came in for a visit.
 He indicated that he “felt well generally.”
 He weighed 120 pounds, and was still 5 feet 10 inches.
 The doctor recorded that he was “alert,” “well-nourished,” and “well developed.”